SiarnaQGames0987/siarnaqgames0987.github.io/apps/nw/privacy-policy.md

-# SiarnaQ's Clock Privacy Policy
+# SiarnaQ Games's Note Writer & Encoder

 * This application doesn't save and share any personal information with others.
 * This application has not an sign-in system, so your information data can't be changed.